chvolk/Fullmetal/README.md

 Tested and working on Raspberry Pi 3

-This program is called Fullmetal because it allows you to control your connected devices using a "Wave Out" gesture, which can be executed by simply waving out, or by doing [this gesture](http://i.imgur.com/dEYs0ik.gif) from Fullmetal Alchemist
+This program is called Fullmetal because it allows you to control your connected devices using a "Wave Out" gesture, which can be executed by simply waving out, or by doing [this clap gesture](http://i.imgur.com/dEYs0ik.gif) from Fullmetal Alchemist

 ## Pre-requirements for your Myo device